PDP-10

-Digital Equipment Corporation (DEC)'s PDP-10, later marketed as the DECsystem-10, is a mainframe computer family manufactured beginning in 1966 and discontinued in 1983.
+Digital Equipment Corporation (DEC)'s PDP-10, later marketed as the DECsystem-10, is a mainframe computer family manufactured from 1966, delivered from December 1967, and discontinued in 1983.
 1970s models and beyond were marketed under the DECsystem-10 name, especially as the TOPS-10 operating system became widely used.

-The PDP-10's architecture is almost identical to that of DEC's earlier PDP-6, sharing the same 36-bit word length and slightly extending the instruction set (but with improved hardware implementation).
+The PDP-10's architecture is almost identical to that of DEC's earlier PDP-6, sharing the same 36-bit word length and slightly extending the instruction set.
+The main difference was a greatly improved hardware implementation.
 Some aspects of the instruction set are unusual, most notably the byte instructions, which operate on bit fields of any size from 1 to 36 bits inclusive, according to the general definition of a byte as a contiguous sequence of a fixed number of bits.

 The PDP-10 was found in many university computing facilities and research labs during the 1970s, the most notable being Harvard University's Aiken Computation Laboratory, MIT's AI Lab and Project MAC, Stanford's SAIL, Computer Center Corporation (CCC), ETH (ZIR), and Carnegie Mellon University.
 Its main operating systems, TOPS-10 and TENEX, were used to build out the early ARPANET.
 For these reasons, the PDP-10 looms large in early hacker folklore.

-Projects to extend the PDP-10 line were eclipsed by the success of the unrelated VAX superminicomputer, and the cancellation of the PDP-10 line was announced in 1983.
-According to reports, DEC sold "about 1500 DECsystem-10s" by the end of 1980."
+Projects to extend the PDP-10 line were eclipsed by the success of DEC's unrelated VAX superminicomputer, and the cancellation of the PDP-10 line was announced in 1983.
+According to reports, DEC sold "about 1500 DECsystem-10s by the end of 1980".

 Models and technical evolution

 The original PDP-10 processor is the KA10, introduced in 1968.
-It uses discrete transistors packaged in DEC's Flip-Chip technology, with backplanes wire wrapped via a semi-automated manufacturing process.
+It uses discrete transistors packaged in DEC's Flip-Chip technology, with backplanes wire-wrapped via a semi-automated manufacturing process.
 Its cycle time is 1 μs and its add time 2.1 μs.
 In 1973, the KA10 was replaced by the KI10, which uses transistor–transistor logic (TTL) SSI.
-This was joined in 1975 by the higher-performance KL10 (later faster variants), which is built from emitter-coupled logic (ECL), microprogrammed, and has cache memory.
-The KL10's performance was about 1 megaflops using 36-bit floating point numbers on matrix row reduction.
+This was joined in 1975 by the faster KL10 which is built from emitter-coupled logic (ECL), microprogrammed, and has cache memory.
+The KL10's performance was about 1 megaflops using 36-bit floating-point numbers on matrix row reduction.
 It was slightly faster than the newer VAX-11/750, although more limited in memory.

 A smaller, less expensive model, the KS10, was introduced in 1978, using TTL and Am2901 bit-slice components and including the PDP-11 Unibus to connect peripherals.
-The KS10 was marketed as the DECSYSTEM-2020, part of the DECSYSTEM-20 range; it was DEC's entry in the distributed processing arena, and it was introduced as "the world's lowest cost mainframe computer system."
+The KS10 was marketed as the DECSYSTEM-2020, part of the DECSYSTEM-20 range; it was DEC's entry in the distributed processing arena, and it was introduced as "the world's lowest cost mainframe computer system".